-Recognizing that history is more interesting when learned through stories than through textbooks, Susan Kilbride has written two historical novels for American History as the beginning of a series.
+Recognizing that history is more interesting when learned through stories than through textbooks, Susan Kilbride has written three historical novels for American History as the beginning of a series.
 The books are available in print and Kindle formats.

-Our America…. the Pilgrim Adventure and Our America….
-The King Philip’s War Adventure, and Our America: The Salem Adventure both feature twins Finn and Ginny who travel through time to experience life with the Pilgrims in the 1620s and again with the colonists in New England in the 1670s.
+Our America: the Pilgrim Adventure, Our America: The King Philip’s War Adventure, and Our America: The Salem Adventure both feature twins Finn and Ginny who travel through time to experience life with the Pilgrims in the 1620s and again with the colonists in New England.
 As with other time travel stories, the reader must set aside scientific skepticism and just enjoy the story.
 Finn and Ginny are somehow recognized and accepted by their own ancestors when they arrive back in time, so in each case, they enter right into life in each time period and stay for a protracted period of time.
 They experience the realities and hardships along with their historical front seat view of events.
 Refreshingly, these books portray both Finn’s experiences as a boy and Ginny’s as a girl rather than treating them gender neutrally since the reality is that in those times boys and girls actually experienced life quite differently.

 Kilbride clearly has done a great deal of research.
 She actually introduces into the stories some of her own relatives whom she discovered through genealogical research.
 She populates her stories with a broad range of people who actually lived rather than the handful of the most famous people that children meet in most textbooks.
 While Kilbride has invented the dialogue of the story, the events and characters aside from Finn and Ginny are real.
 Her historical notes at the end of the books add even more information for those who are interested.